 About the Expert

 With a solid background in customer support, hardware and server maintenance, Christopher Pugh has built an extensive experience in analyzing and understanding customer’s IT needs and requirements.
 As a consultant for Sentry Software, he assists in achieving full adoption and utilization of Sentry’s products and provides specialized planning and design expertise in hardware, storage and application monitoring.
-Christopher is also regularly invited to assist BMC pre-sales representatives in promoting BMC/Sentry solutions (mostly TrueSight Operations Mgmt, TrueSight Capacity Optimization, and Discovery / ADDM)
+Christopher is also regularly invited to assist BMC pre-sales representatives in promoting BMC/Sentry solutions (mostly TrueSight Operations Mgmt, TrueSight Capacity Optimization, and Discovery)

 Learn more about Sentry Software's Solutions on our Website.